Spotlight: Sleeping Bear Dunes National Lakeshore, Michigan

 What You’ll Find

-Sixty-five miles of sand beach, bluffs that tower 450 feet above Lake Michigan, clear inland lakes, unique flora and fauna, high, immense dunes, an island lighthouse, U.S. Life-Saving Service stations, lush hardwood and conifer forests, abandoned farm sites, meadows, wetlands, streams, bogs, countless shipwrecks.
+Sixty-five miles of sand beach, bluffs that tower 450 feet above Lake Michigan, clear inland lakes, unique flora and fauna, high, immense dunes, an island lighthouse, U.S. Life-Saving Service stations, lush hardwood and conifer forests, abandoned farm sites, meadows, wetlands, streams, bogs and countless shipwrecks await you.

-Sleeping Bear was voted “Most Beautiful Place in America” on ABC’s Good Morning America—and it’s not hard to see why the public picked this majestic and fascinating locale over places like Hawaii; Point Reyes, California; Newport, Rhode Island; among other sought-after destinations.
+Viewers of ABC’s Good Morning America voted Sleeping Bear Dunes National Lakeshore the “Most Beautiful Place in America" and it’s not hard to see why it won over majestic and fascinating places like Hawaii; Point Reyes, California; Newport, Rhode Island and other sought-after destinations.
 A visit to Sleeping Bear is bound to make even the most traveled visitor feel the wonderment of our natural world.

 The Platte River Campground is open year-round and located in a wooded area in the southern district of Sleeping Bear.
 It’s within walking distance of the Platte River and a short walk or drive from the Lake Michigan shore.

 South Manitou Campground is a tent-only, backcountry facility on South Manitou Island.
-Take a 1 1/2-hour ferry or boat ride to reach the island, then hike, with your gear, from the dock to your site.
-You’ll be hard pressed to find a more peaceful, natural setting in which to rest your head.
+Take a one-and-a-half-hour ferry or boat ride to reach the island, then hike (with your gear) from the dock to your site.
+You’ll be hard-pressed to find a more peaceful, natural setting in which to rest your head.

 Make Sure You

 You should also look out for any of Sleeping Bear Dunes' Artists in Residence, visiting through a program that has been in place since 1993.
-Using contemporary approaches and techniques, they translate the park's purpose as a place of pleasure and preservation into images and other types of creation that bring other people new insights, enjoyment and understanding.
+Using contemporary approaches and techniques, they translate the park's purpose as a place of pleasure and preservation that inspire new insights, enjoyment and understanding.

 And if you have a few extra days to spend, be sure to cool off with a relaxing float or kayak down the Platte or Crystal River.
-The river is shallow and clear, and while it moves along at a good pace, there are no rapids to contend with.
+The river is shallow and clear, and while it moves along at a good pace, there are no rapids to navigate.